-7.8.3.3 Costs for CSPs in case of valid complaints
+7.8.3.3 Costs for CSPs in case of justified complaints

-If a complaint is considered valid by the Complaints Panel, the applicable CSP shall pay the costs that result from handling of such Complaint, including those costs that would be covered by the service and membership fees in Section 8.3.3.
+If a complaint is justified in accordance to 7.8.1 and 7.8.2 by the Complaints Panel, the applicable CSP shall pay the costs that result from handling of such Complaint, including those costs that would be covered by the service and membership fees in Section 8.3.3.
 In those cases, the Complaint may be subject to fees, which shall be cost-based pricing and approved by the General Assembly.